theshyhat/hackerfrogs/walkthroughs/picoctf/2026/forensics/forensics_git_2.md

 * Git repo reconstruction
 * Git commit recovery
 # Method of solve
-First, we get the locations of the partitions in the disk iamge:
+First, we get the locations of the partitions in the disk image:
 ```
 mmls disk.img
 ```